-If you are feeling a bit worried, your child is sure to be feeling your vibes.
-This can make them also feel scared and unsafe.
+If you are feeling worried, your child is sure to feel your vibes.
+This can make them feel scared and unsafe.

-Stay positive!
-Get yourself and your child psyched for the haircut — keep talking to them, telling him or her how much fun it will be.
-And how nice they will look afterward!
+Get yourself and your child psyched for the haircut.
+Keep talking to your little one, telling them how much fun it will be and how nice they will look afterward!

 Find the Right Place

 If you choose a salon for your baby’s first haircut, it is crucial to find the right one.
-This could make or break the experience, and the future haircuts to come.
+This could make or break the experience and future haircuts to come.

-Make sure the salon is child-friendly (source).
-Your toddler may let out a scream or two, and you definitely don’t want any judgmental looks.
-Maybe talk to other moms in your area to find out which place is best.
+Make sure the salon is child-friendly.
+Your toddler may let out a scream or two, and you don’t want any judgmental looks.
+Ask other moms in your area for recommendations.

 The first cut, or snip, doesn’t have to be that big of a deal.
-Emotionally it is, of course, but the cut itself doesn’t have to be all that fancy.
-Maybe your little one just needs a quick trim, or easy bangs, which you can do at home.
+You might find it emotional, but the cut doesn’t have to be all that fancy.
+Maybe your little one just needs a quick trim or easy bangs that you can do at home.

 Before you cut your child’s hair, here are a few things you’ll need: